keystonejs/keystone/docs/content/docs/config/hooks.md

 The `beforeOperation` hook is used to perform side effects just before the data is saved to the database (for a `create` or `update` operation), or deleted from the database (for `delete` operations).

-It is invoked after all `validate` hooks have been run, but before the database is updated.
+It is invoked after the `resolveInput` and `validate` hooks, but before the database is updated by Prisma.

 | Argument       | Description                                                                                                                                                                                            |
 | :------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |